open-sauced/docs/docs/features/star-search.md

 - **What time range does StarSearch cover?**
    - StarSearch is most accurate from March 1, 2024.
 - **Is StarSearch always right?**
     - StarSearch is an AI tool and may not always be accurate.
-We recommend verifying the information with other sources.
+We recommend verifying the information.

 ## Feedback